zazuko/barnard59/.changeset/smart-dodos-march.md

 "barnard59-cube": patch
 ---

-The loaded profile can no be in any RDF serialzation
+The loaded profile can now be in any RDF serialzation